 Meet Dr. Ashley

-My name is Dr. Ashley Anne, and I'm a philosopher, scientist, and sage who specializes in stress.
+My name is Dr. Ashley Anne, and I'm a lifestyle doctor who teaches people how to turn stress into a superpower.
 After a lifetime of being sick and tired (with no solutions), I finally got sick and tired of being sick and tired and dove into the research to find my own damn solutions.

 What do we use when we tend to our children?